openstack/election/doc/source/index.rst

 Election Officials
 ==================

+Officials in OpenStack technical elections are delegates of the OpenStack Technical Committee, and follow a mostly automated :doc:`process` assisted by continuous integration jobs.
+The TC is always looking for volunteers interested in officiating future elections, so reach out to them if you would like to help.

+Our current election officials are:

 * Kendall Nelson (diablo_rojo), knelson at openstack dot org
 * Emmet Hikory (persia), persia at shipstone dot jp